Page 5: Design - Adding Points

 Advanced properties Item Options provides for Include empty item, which enables clearing a selection in single selection drop list of un-filtered data.

 Dynamic Data draws its data either from a nominated tab-delimited text file (in Unicode encoding, eg UTF-8) on the desktop PC/server hosting Mobile Data Studio or a nominated tab-delimited text file on the mobile device when the project is opened.
-The former is a convenient way to update and maintain large data sets, and is the preferred process for wireless deployments (see page 11 Wireless TCP/IP functions), and operates with Android, Apple iOS, Windows 10 and Windows Mobile clients.
-Apple iOS doesn't allow access to a text file stored on the device.
+The former is a convenient way to update and maintain large data sets, and is the preferred process for wireless deployments (see page 11 Wireless TCP/IP functions), and operates with Android, Apple iOS, and Windows 10 mobile clients. .

 Load data on Mobile Data Studio server: the UltraDrop point will be updated by automatically referencing the source tab-delimited text file on the server.
 Wireless mobile devices logging into the server will be automatically prompted to receive the updated project containing new data in UltraDrop points.
 This updating process can be tracked in the wireless Activity Monitor and text Log (see page 11 Wireless TCP/IP functions).
 When this process is used, the project containing the UltraDrop point is being automatically updated through dynamic embedding of the data, there is no separate transfer of text files.
 In addition to specific standard paths, the UltraDrop point supports the following strings in the Dynamic Data path: %MDS_PATH% - the folder where the MDS.exe application is stored, and %PPC_PATH% - the folder where the relevant project .ppc file is stored.
 This works with absolute paths (such as "E:\Projects") and also with network UNC paths such as (\\Server\Share\Projects).